What are Brain Supplements and Do They Really Work?

 From Recommendation to Action

 The more we learn about the human body, the more we find that everything is connected.
 What appears as an isolated event or symptom, may actually have something very different to say about your health as a whole.
-And at Viome, our mission to view each individual’s health on a personal level embodies our dedication to holistic health over chronic diseases.
+And at Viome, our mission to view each individual’s health on a personal level embodies our dedication to holistic health and mitigate the prevalence of chronic diseases.
 By understanding that the sum of the parts is intimately connected to how the body performs as a whole, there is no better place to start than the nutrients we put into it.

 The foods we consume directly determine the amount of energy we have to heal, function, and perform - and support the growth, maintenance, and development of every cell in our body.

-And the best way to check-in and get your body properly maintenanced might require a little more finesse with the right foods and an appreciation of your gut’s role in the health of your brain.
+And the best way to check-in and get your body properly analyzed might require a little more finesse with the right foods for your body and an appreciation of your gut’s role in the health of your brain.